 Newly hatched caterpillars often drift on short silk threads if they are disturbed or where suitable foliage is not immediately available.
 The caterpillars make shelters in the shoot tips by joining adjacent leaves.
 The caterpillars then eat the leaves and stems from within their shelter.
 At 22.5 C, the total duration of the larval stages is about 30 days.

 The pupa is brown, with a length of about length 1 cm.
 It has a row of small spines on the upper side of each segment of the abdomen, and hooked spines on the last segment.
 Pupation is usually formed within the larval shelter.
 Several pupae may occur on the tip of one shoot.

 The adult moths have forewings that have the characteristic curved costa of the TORTRICIDAE, so that the resting position of the moth has an outline like the sillouette of a bell.
-The forewings are variable in colour, but often mottled brown, with a dark narrow zig-zag band across each forewing.
-The hindwings are yellow-brown in colour, each with a faint eyespot by margin.
+The forewings are variable in colour, usually brown with variable and vague diagonal dark markings.
+The hindwings are pale yellow-brown in colour, each with a faint eyespot by margin.
 The adult moths live for about 14 days